abbreviatedman/spellbound/data/quotes.md

 531
 00:28:44,556 --> 00:28:47,090
-And underneath it all, that's...
+And underneath it all, that's…

 532
 00:28:47,125 --> 00:28:49,526